Legal Knowledge Base

 Public Services

-The NHS, DVLA, and local councils generally recognize Deed Polls for foreign nationals residing in the UK.
+The NHS, DVLA, and local councils generally recognise deed polls for foreign nationals residing in the UK.

 2. British Citizens Born Abroad

 If you hold a British Passport but were born in another country, the process is exactly the same as for any other British citizen.
-Your UK Deed Poll is the only document you need to update your British Passport and all subsequent UK records.
+Your UK Deed Poll is the only document you need to update your British Passport (how to update your UK Passport) and all subsequent UK records.

 3. Dual Nationality Considerations